brentlintner/linus/TRACKER.md

 *   Auto update the project file structure when new files are added or updated (db setup + function calling for this?)
 *   Use a vector database to store embeddings of files and their contents, and optimize prompt generation for large projects and files
 *   Auto ignore binary files as well as other common files that are not code (don't assume your large .ignore/.gitignore is present)
-*   Support versions of files (need to use local db setup + function calling for this)
+*   Support versions of files (need to use local db setup + function calling for this?)
 *   Handle renaming or deleting file references, for example when refactoring
 *   Show the token output count for each final response if verbose
 *   Remember input prompt history inbetween sessions
-*   Be able to allow the ai to run certain cli commands
 *   Support text to speech output for responses
 *   Show better progress bars, notably when writing a file (extract from file or diff the line and compare to current version)
 *   Be able to see the git history of a file (useful when able to actually commit?)